imagej/imagej.github.io/pages/TrackScheme.md

         whole track**.
   - Notice in the displayer that the selected track appear with a green and thick line, so as to highlight it.
-  - To delete all of it, simply press the {% include key content="Delete" %} key in TrackScheme, or use the right-click menu to do so.
+  - To delete all of it, simply press the

+{% include key content='Delete' %}

+`key in TrackScheme, or use the right-click menu to do so. `

 Press the **Redo layout** button when you are done.
 There should be four tracks remaining.
 Notice that their color changed as you deleted some of